Medo Kamara

-Mohamed Kamara (born 16 November 1987), widely known as Medo, is a Sierra Leonean professional footballer who plays as a defensive midfielder for Gnistan and Sierra Leone national team.
-He also holds Finnish citizenship.
+Mohamed Kamara (born 16 November 1987), widely known as Medo, is a Sierra Leonean professional footballer who plays as a defensive midfielder for Finnish club HJS.

 Early life

 Kamara was born in Port Loko and raised in Bo, Sierra Leone.
 Both of his parents were said to have been killed during the civil war in Sierra Leone.
 However, this is a claim that has since been denied by Kamara himself.

 Club career

 Early career

 Kamara started playing football in his school at the age of seven.
 His older brother, Kemoh Kamara, was teaching in the school and also taught football.
 At the age of 12, Kamara joined his first club, Sierra Rangers.
 His football career took a great step forward after signing for top division club Kallon in 2002.

 Career in Finland

-After playing for the national youth selection in Finland, Kamara escaped along with several teammates from their accommodation and applied for asylum.
+After playing for the national youth selection at the 2003 FIFA U-17 World Championship held in Finland, Kamara escaped along with several teammates from their accommodation and applied for asylum.
 After he got asylum, Kamara was ineligible to play professional football until his 18th birthday.
 During the waiting period, he trained with LehPa-77 in Kontiolahti.
 Kamara signed his first contract with Veikkausliiga club KuPS before the 2006 season.
 After a season and relegation with the Kuopio-based club, he moved to HJK in the Finnish capital.

 In his first year with HJK, Kamara played in every league match and was voted for the club MVP of the season.
 In March 2008, he signed a new three-year contract, which would keep him with HJK until the end of the 2010.
 In April 2010, Kamara signed a contract extension at HJK to stay with the Finnish champions until June 2011.
 On 30 August 2010, he played his farewell match for HJK, in a 3–1 victory against IFK Mariehamn.

 Despite the fact that he left HJK before the end of the season, Kamara was awarded for the 2010 Veikkausliiga Player of the Year.